couchbase-examples/aspnet-quickstart-minapi/README.md

 - Create the [database credentials](https://docs.couchbase.com/cloud/clusters/manage-database-users.html) to access the travel-sample bucket (Read and Write) used in the application.
 - [Allow access](https://docs.couchbase.com/cloud/clusters/allow-ip-address.html) to the Cluster from the IP on which the application is running.

-> Note: The connection string expects the `couchbases://` or `couchbase://` part.

-#### Capella Users

-For Capella users, follow the directions for [Configure Database Credentials](https://docs.couchbase.com/cloud/clusters/manage-database-users.html); name it `Administrator` with a password of `P@$$w0rd12`.

-Next, open the [appsettings.Development.json](https://github.com/couchbase-examples/aspnet-minapi-quickstart-travelsample/blob/main/src/Couchbase.TravelSample/appsettings.Development.json) file.
-Locate the ConnectionString property and update it to match your Wide Area Network name found in the [Capella Portal UI Connect tab](https://docs.couchbase.com/cloud/get-started/connect-to-cluster.html#connect-to-your-cluster-using-the-built-in-sdk-examples).
-Note that Capella uses TLS so the connection string must start with couchbases://.
-This configuration is designed for development environments only.

 ```json
   "Couchbase": {
     "BucketName": "travel-sample",